SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-certificates.md

 User for device will be created during the first MQTT call, if at least one uploaded certificate  have _autoRegistrationEnabled_ set on true.
 * **Bulk registration**

-User for device can be created via standard bulk registration.
+User for device can be also created via standard bulk registration in Device Management.

-The csv file used in registration is required to have additional column **AUTH_TYPE** with value: "CERTIFICATES" and column **CREDENTIALS**  can not be present.
+The csv file used in bulk registration should meet the requirements described in [Bulk device credentials](/reference/device-credentials/#bulk-device-credentials) in the Reference guide and also there is required to csv file have additional column **AUTH_TYPE** with value: "CERTIFICATES" and column **CREDENTIALS**  should not be present or should have empty value.

-For further information on the file format and accepted CSV variants, also refer to [Bulk device credentials](/reference/device-credentials/#bulk-device-credentials) in the Reference guide.

 ### JWT Token retrieval